-I also recommend adding detoxification support, such as n-acetyl cysteine (NAC), dandelion, stinging nettle, and SOD (superoxide dismutase), if your kitty will consume it.
+Add detoxification support, such as n-acetyl cysteine (NAC), dandelion, stinging nettle, and SOD (superoxide dismutase), if your kitty will consume it.

 Probiotics that contain specific kidney supportive strains such as Lactobacillus acidophilus, casei, and plantarum, Streptococcus thermophilus, and Bifobacterium longum can also be extremely beneficial.
 These strains, which support healthy urea metabolism, are available in "kidney-specific" products, as well as OTC probiotics, so read labels carefully.